goofyboga/bayer_leverkusen_football_analysis/README.md

 1) Turnovers & Transition – Where & how they win the ball.
 2) Ball Progression – How they move up the pitch.

+### 1.2 EDA Approach
 I approached the EDA from a geo-spatially and time-series perspective, by doing heatmap isolations of their ball progressions from high yield zones of the pitch where turnovers lead to successful progressions in the same sequence of play.
+Pandas, matplotlib & mplsoccer were used extensively to create heatmaps, pass networks and shot maps.

 <p align="center">
   <img src="turnover_heatmap.png" alt="Turnover Heatmap" width="1000"/>